saltant-org/saltant/docs/source/using/overview.rst

 + a directory to store results

-Additionally, the aforementioned script must satisfy two criteria: (1) the script to execute must be executable :open_mouth:; (2) the script to execute must take a JSON string (which encodes a set of arguments) as its sole positional argument.
+Additionally, the aforementioned script must satisfy two criteria: (1) the script to execute must be executable; (2) the script to execute must take a JSON string (which encodes a set of arguments) as its sole positional argument.

 **An alternative: executables**